Egypt Travel Advice

 Threat level: Medium-High

-Egypt is a fairly popular African country which borders the Middle East.
-Its security situation is dynamic and the threat of terror is quite high, although it is believed that planned attacks are generally aimed security forces or government buildings.
+Egypt is a fairly popular African country, which borders the Middle East.
+Its security situation is dynamic and the threat of terror is quite high, although it is believed that planned attacks are generally aimed at security forces or government buildings.

-At present, UK flight operators have suspended all flights to Sharm-el-Sheikkh until further notice.
+At present, UK flight operators have suspended all flights to Sharm-el-Sheikh until further notice.
 You should exercise extreme caution when visiting the area.
-Providing this is done, most trips to Egypt are pleasant and risk free.
+Providing this is done, most trips to Egypt are pleasant and risk-free.